shannonpretorius-cloud/bug-tracking-system/README.md

 - **User Interface (UI):** A simple dashboard displaying tickets in a list format with action buttons.
 - **Ticket System:** Handles creation, editing, deletion, and status updates of tickets.
 - **Data Storage:** Uses browser localStorage to store ticket data persistently.
-- **Logic Functions:** JavaScript functions manage filtering, searching, and updating ticket data.
+- **Logic Functions:** JavaScript functions manage filtering and updating ticket data.
 - **People & Projects Management:** Separate pages to manage team members and projects, integrated into the ticket system.

 ---

 ## 6. How to Run the Project
 1. Download or clone the project folder.
-2. Open the `index.html` file in any modern web browser.
+2. Open the `login.html` file in any modern web browser.
-3. The system will load automatically and display the bug tracking interface.
+3. The system will load automatically and display the bug tracking interface where you can login.
 4. Use `people.html` and `projects.html` to add team members and projects.
 5. No installation or server setup is required.